 Accelerated Resolution Therapy is a similar approach to EMDR.
 This modality uses relaxing eye movements and a technique called Voluntary Memory/Image Replacement to change the way in which the negative images are stored in the brain as a result of trauma.
-This is a gentler and frequently quicker way of resolving depression, anxiety, panic attacks, post-traumatic stress disorder (PTSD), substance abuse, sexual abuse, and many other conditions.
-Clients do not even have to talk about their traumas or difficult life experiences with the therapist to achieve recovery.
+This is a gentler and frequently quicker way of resolving depression, anxiety, phobias, panic attacks, post-traumatic stress disorder (PTSD), substance abuse, sexual abuse, and many other conditions.
+Clients do not even have to talk about the trauma or other difficult life experiences with the therapist to achieve recovery.
 Additional resources: www.acceleratedresolutiontherapy.com

 Eye Movement Desensitization and Reprocessing (EMDR) is an evidence based treatment for trauma.
 Trauma is defined broadly from rejection, abandonment, and bulling to verbal, sexual, and physical abuse to trauma from illness or accident.
 In addition, EMDR can be helpful in treating anxiety, phobias, addictions, and grief & loss.
 EMDR is based on bi-lateral stimulation which taps into one’s natural healing processes.
 I am EMDR Certified Therapist.
 Additional resources: www.emdria.org or www.emdr.com